The Final Result

 Design System

-Created a consistent visual system across mobile, web, and goggle interfaces
+I created a consistent visual language that worked across mobile, web, and the goggle interface itself.

 Iteration